 While you can find ready-to-buy Creality CR-10, CR-20, Ender 5, Ender 3 enclosures, similar accessories are not offered for Anet A8 users.
 Still, you can get one of the folding cabinets designed for other machines sized to fit your particular 3D printer.

 An excellent 3D printer enclosure kit can improve life for hobbyists with FDM machines and protect your device from dust (when not in use).
-It also helps preserve constant temperature, improve the quality of 3D prints made of ABS filament, reduce the warping issues.
-You can DIY such a printer cabinet or purchase a ready-to-buy accessory.
+It also helps preserve constant temperature, improve the quality of 3D prints made of ABS filament and reduce the warping issues.
+You can DIY such a printer cabinet or purchase a ready-to-buy box.
 When you are happy with your 3D printed models, make sure to join Gambody 3D Printing Community on Facebook to share their photos.